avacaondata/nlpboost/README.md

 Be aware that pytorch must be built on a cuda version that is compatible with the machine's installed cuda version.
 In case pytorch's default cuda version is not compatible visit https://pytorch.org/get-started/locally/ and install a compatible pytorch version.

 You can run tests after installing the library with `pytest`.
 It is already installed when installing `nlpboost`.
-Inside `nlpboost` folder, run:
+Inside the main `nlpboost` repository directory (where README is), run:

 ```
 pytest .